 The DICOM interface function is to connect the external modules to the Module Core.
 The Module Core will verify and validate the modules.
 The Module Core is, in turn, connected to the XBY core.

 The X-Bridge Interface has an important and vital function as it establishes the connection between the old and the new chain.
 This is just one example of the functions that can be used by the modules.

 Due to the adaptable nature of module content many categories can be created and tailored to the module’s individual purpose.
 Examples of categories include: Administration, Business, Commerce, Educational, E-Commerce.
 Finances, Games, Security, and many others.
 Dropshipping carries a much lower margin than a traditional ecommerce store, check it out here the margins.
 The best part about dropshipping is that your ecommerce business is infinitely scalable once you gain traction.

 How are modules obtained/integrated into the XBY platform?

 The aim is to make module integration as simple and fluent as possible.
 Think of familiar user platforms such as Apple’s App Store or Google Play.

 Through use of the DICOM API developers are not limited to a single programming language; as is often the case with other blockchain technologies.
 Instead, we will provide an environment that they are free to program in, using their preferred language and using DICOM API to deploy the module to the XTRABYTES Eco-system.

 This results in very little restriction on developers and creates an environment limited only by the developer’s imagination.
-Decentralized exchanges, Instant messaging, web hosting you name it, it can be done on XTRABYTES blockchain.
+Decentralized exchanges, Instant messaging, wordpress hosting you name it, it can be done on XTRABYTES blockchain.
 By employing such modules, Xtrabytes will move forward as a true blockchain innovation.